berkay-yildiz/markov-chain-simulation/README.md

-# 🎈 Blank app template
+# 🎈 Markov Chain Simülasyonu

 A simple Streamlit app template for you to modify!